mastodon/documentation/content/en/user/posting.md

 * Your post cannot be boosted.

 {{< hint style="warning" >}}
-**Do not share dangerous and sensitive information over direct messages**.
-Mastodon is not an encrypted messaging app like Signal or Wire, the database administrators of the sender’s and recipient’s servers have access to the text.
-Use them with the same caution as you would use forum PMs, Discord PMs and Twitter DMs.
+**Do not share dangerous and sensitive information over private mentions**.
+Mastodon is not an encrypted messaging app like Signal, Matrix or Wire.
+By accessing the Mastodon database directly the administrators of your server, and any recipient’s servers, can read your messages.
 {{< /hint >}}

 ## Content warnings and sensitive content {#cw}